tanguy7/sycamore_semester_project/README.md

 - [Waypoint_prediction.ipynb](Waypoint_prediction.ipynb) : Part of the offline algorithm.
 Training notebook for predicting waypoint.

-- file 3: Part of the offline algorithm.
+- [Strategies_prediction.ipynb](Strategies_prediction.ipynb) : Part of the offline algorithm.
 Training notebook for predicting binary strategies.

 - file 4: Part of the online algorithm.
 Notebook for solving the receding horizon optimization problem with predicted binaries.